NethermindEth/warp/contributing.md

 #### Behaviour Tests

-Behavior tests involve transpiling a set of Solidity contracts and deploying them to a testnet.
+Behaviour tests involve transpiling a set of Solidity contracts and deploying them to a testnet.
 Each deployed contract undergoes testing for all of its runtime functionality.

 1. Run the setup script (Required only once):